 Painting Mid-toned Ripples

 To paint the water, I started introducing ripples and small waves.
-I still use the same colours I used during the blocking-in stage, adding mid-tones and building some details.
+I still use the same colors I used during the blocking-in stage, adding mid-tones and building some details.

 Synthetic Flat Brushes are Ideal for Painting Water